rsyslog/rsyslog/source/concepts/messageparser.rst

 How are message parsers used?
 -----------------------------

-In a simlified view, rsyslog
+In a simplified view, rsyslog

 #. first receives messages (via the input module),
 #. *then parses them (at the message level!)* and